sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![img](https://www.megamanual.com/ms2/v3components.gif)

 The cab has overheated.
 The cab has caught on fire.
-These things made me sad.
-So, in the pursuit of reliability and not having to worry about breaking down on a car cruise, my goal is to make this car bulletproof reliable.
-This is the EFI conversion project I've been working on for the last 3 months so far.
-We're dropping in a MegaSquirt 2 ECU, a bulkhead connector, new fusebox, and future-proofing other wiring issues.
+And these things made me very sad.
+So, let's do it again!
+In the pursuit of not having to worry about breaking down on a car cruise, the goal is to make this car bulletproof reliable.
+Like for real this time.
+This is the EFI conversion project I've been working on for the last 3 months so far and we're starting with the ECU.
+We're mapping out the MegaSquirt 2 ECU, a bulkhead connector, new fusebox, and future-proofing other wiring issues.

 The Golf MK1 came with mechanical fuel injection that was reliable... when it worked.
 When it failed me back in 2021 the cost to maybe fix the parts was too much to justfiy, so I decided to use bike carburetors as a cheap ITB setup.
-And it worked for a couple of years until a fuel bowl gasket failure caused a small fire.
+It worked for a couple of years until a fuel bowl gasket failure caused a small fire.
 In retrospect, this was my fault and would have worked again, but it ruined the carbs and part of the engine.
-I wasn't sure what I wanted to do, but I figure I'm going to try once more and put an ECU into this car and see if I can save it one more time.
+Carbs are not inherently bad, but they leave a lot to be desired in tuning and control.
+Adding in the ECU will solve a lot of the imprecision from the carbs and hopefully save this car one more time.

 We are assembling the Megasquirt 2 DIY kit on the v3.0 PCB.
 I will not be using the following features:

 - Anything related to Idle Air Control, the ITBS come from a 2005 Honda CBR 600RR that uses a wax idle routed with coolant instead of an IAC.
 - MS2 "CAN" bus, supposedly it's not good or not real CAN BUS?
 I'll get to that in another build or something.

-## The original MegaSquirt Wiring Diagram
+## What is a MegaSquirt ECU?
+The original MegaSquirt Wiring Diagram

+The car's ECU is just a computer that tells it when to spark and when to squirt fuel.
+It's not magic, it's science.
+The MegaSquirt (MS) ECU is a cheaper, DIY alternative to other aftermarket ECUs to make standalone setups more accessible.
+Unfortunately, if you don't know what you are doing like, there are A LOT of "ifs" and situational aspects in the MegaSquirt setup and it can take a lot of work to figrue out what you want to do.
+It's not impossible, though.
+With time and determination, you can work through the MS ECU if you are determined not to drop $1000s on other aftermarket ECUs.

 This is the original diagram provided by MegaSquirt, though there are several versions of this diagram, depending on the version and generation of MS, so this may be different than the ones you could have seen before.
+The diagram illustrates what the ECU will read (inputs) and what it will control (outputs), with this control on inputs and outputs (I/O) we can tune the engine to behave how we want it to.

 ![img](https://www.megamanual.com/ms2/V3_ext_wire.gif)

-The MegaSquirt (MS) ECU is a cheaper, DIY alternative to other aftermarket ECUs to make standalone setups more accessible.
-Unfortunately, if you don't know what you are doing like, there are A LOT of "ifs" and situational aspects in the MegaSquirt setup and it will take a considerable amount time to work and understand what you need to do, especially if you have not worked with an ECU or small electronics.
-It's not impossible, though.
-With time and patience, you can work through the MS ECU if you are determined not to drop $1000s on other aftermarket ECUs.

 Let's start with the wires and discuss what the ECU will control!
-The ECU will control fuel and spark by reading the inputs from sensors on the car.
-The data read by the ECU will convert into its fuel and spark outputs, which will dynamically adjust to the car and environment.
+The ECU will control fuel and spark by reading sensors like air temperature, coolant temperature, and engine speed on the car.
+The data read by the ECU will read off a table of values and spit out some value to spray a certain amount of fuel and spark at a certain time, this dynamically adjusts to the car and environment and the cycle continues.

 The ECU has a DB37 connector, meaning it has 37 possible pins to give and retrieve instructions.
 I'll refer to the connector as the DB37.
-Some pins are not present on the harness and some you might not need at all.
 After many days of studying, this is the final harness for the Golf 2.0 ABA swap.

 ### Wire Harness Terminals DB-37 Connector Megasquirt II V3.0